 Trust – Once again I’ll let Merriam Webster provide the description of trust:

 a : assured reliance on the character, ability, strength, or truth of someone or something

 b : one in which confidence is placed

 Trust is a highly valued character trait and expectation given to any person or organization.
 If you cannot earn trust or you lose trust, your value as person or organization is reduced significantly to the point where those who don’t trust you, usually don’t want to associate with you.

-HEART addresses all the core values a firefighter and fire department needs to to reduce the chance of having Geraldo Rivera investigating your firehouse for firefighters behaving badly.
-Using these five values will help maintain your reputation in a positive manner with your community and government leaders your answer to.
+HEART addresses many of the core values a firefighter and fire department needs to to reduce the chance of having Geraldo Rivera investigating your firehouse for firefighters behaving badly.
+Using these five values will help maintain your reputation in a positive manner with your community and government leaders that you answer to.
 Use HEART to evaluate potential candidates.
 If they don’t measure up, they just might not be a good fit for your organization.